 - Review Checklist of Information Required for Installation and Configuration.

-- Make sure that the Amazon account being used to deploy the Delphix Engine has an appropriate level of enablement to subscribe to the Delphix Engine for AWS subscription.
+- Make sure that the Amazon account you are using to deploy your Delphix Engine has an appropriate level of enablement to subscribe to the Delphix Engine for AWS subscription.

-Determine which virtual private cloud (VPC) is being used when launching the virtualization instance.
-To maximize performance, deploy the Delphix Engine instance in the same VPC/subnet in which the virtual databases (VDBs) will be created.
+Determine which virtual private cloud (VPC) you will use when launching the virtualization instance.
+To maximize performance, deploy the Delphix Engine instance in the same VPC/subnet in which you will create your virtual databases (VDBs).

 Provisioning a VDB requires a compute instance running the same database engine as the source.
 Please note, however, that the target instance only needs storage to accommodate the OS, database platform binaries, etc., because Delphix delivers all of the data files.